Research Program Overview

 Current Research Projects

-• Development of novel small molecules that target activity of the MYB oncoprotein in AML.
+• Development and characterisation of novel small molecules that target activity of the MYB oncoprotein in AML.

 Laboratory staff